Barclays Bank Review - Everything You Need to Know

 |Term||Interest Rate (%)||APY (%)|

-Barclays Bank does not offer mortgages, home equity loans, or auto loans, but it does offer personal loans of between $5,000 and $35,000.
+Barclays Bank does not offer mortgages, home equity loans, or auto loans, but it does offer personal loans on an invite-only basis to credit card customers.
+Amounts range between $5,000 and $35,000.
 Term options include 36, 48, or 60 months, with rates that range from 5.74 to 20.99 percent APR.
 There are no fees or prepayment penalties.

 Once a customer is approved for a loan, they will usually receive payment within a few days.
 They can have money transferred to a bank account, or it can be used to pay off as many as five different credit cards.